How to Grade and Measure Vintage T-Shirts

 Poor

 Poor describes the point in which it becomes a turn-off to certain wearers.
-Issues are plentiful.
+Issues are very plentiful: large stains, large holes, seam separations, and rips, which can affect the buyer’s perceived longevity of the piece.

 Distressed